Skip to main content

 This is a critical point.
 Do not say “I want to video the recessed lights in the ceiling” or “I’m going to record for a minute to capture the water stains.”
 If you narrow the stated scope, the inspector may later argue that consent was limited to that specific subject or duration.
 You need to state that you are recording the entire inspection — audio and video.
 Keep the recording running continuously from that point forward.

-Layer 4: Getting Express Consent on Camera
+Layer 5: Express Consent Captured on Camera

 In practice, many adjusters will agree without hesitation.
 People in 2026 are accustomed to being recorded.
 The ones who resist are often carrier-hired engineers and experts who have been trained to avoid creating evidence that might contradict their written reports — which, frankly, is exactly why you want the recording.